 To access the Forecasting module, simply select the Dashboard sub-navigation of Forecasting from the Side Navigation.

 This section will display a chart view that has actual sales and projected sales side by side.
 Actual sales will only appear for days in the past.

-To change the date range, click on the back facing or forward facing arrows above the chart.
-Users have the option to view projected data for -
+To change the date range, click on the back-facing or forward-facing arrows above the chart.
+Your available options are the following:

 - 1 week into the past

 - The current week

 - 1, 2, and 3 weeks into the future

 Users can change the forecast metric they are viewing by clicking the drop-down menu just above the graph.

 The following options will be available depending on how your sites are set up:

 - Guest Count (if provided by the POS)